DCOR-dev/ansible-for-dcor/Readme.rst

 Notes:

-- The `site.yml` playbook does touch the redis or postgresql databases.
+- The `site.yml` playbook does not touch the redis or postgresql databases.
   Only access credentials are modified.